Blockchain-at-Michigan/Smart-Contract-Tutorial/README.md

 - *View the repo [here](https://github.com/trufflesuite/ganache)*

-#### 4. Download the starter code and fill out the functions
+#### 4. Download the [starter code](./starter\ code/SourceTracker.sol) and fill out the functions
-- Clone this repository
+The Source Tracker smart contract represents a simplified supply chain for a given product shipment.
+Each time the shipment arrives at a new node in the supply chain, the contract adds another "node" to its supply chain array.
+On a larger scale, this example shows how blockchain can be used along with IoTs to make supply chains more safe and transparent.
+- Here's a [list of functions](./guides/ImplementationGuide.md) that need to be implemented
 - *If you like to develop in Visual Studio Code, you can download [this extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) for Solidity support*
 - *If you like to develop in Atom, you can download [this extension](https://github.com/0mkara/etheratom) for Solidity support*